 Mission Bay for the Big Bay Boom

 This isn't just a popular fireworks-watching spot, it's also a popular day spot to celebrate the 4th of July.
 Mission Bay has a long waterfront lined with picnic spots, which are up for grabs on Independence Day.
-If you have a big group you need to get there early (before 8 a.m.) to secure a spot, especially if you want one with enough room to set up a volleyball net or other fun 4th of July games.
-Even smaller groups will want to probably get there at some point in the morning.
+If you have a big group, get there early (before 8 a.m.) to secure a spot, especially if you want one with enough room to set up a volleyball net or other fun 4th of July games.
+Even smaller groups should get there at some point in the morning.
 The later it gets in the day, the more traffic and parking will be a hassle, though luckily Mission Bay does have a lot of onsite parking (but it will fill by the evening).
-Your early morning planning will be worth it, though, because you'll have a fun day in the gorgeous San Diego sunshine (unless it's one of the rare summers that June Gloom extends into July) and a perfect spot to watch the Big Bay Boom fireworks, starting around 9 p.m.

 02 of 10

 Top of the Hyatt for the Big Bay Boom

 Top of the Hyatt is the impressive lounge located at the top of the Manchester Grand Hyatt Hotel in San Diego on the 40th floor.
 It boasts impressive harbor and San Diego skyline views and on the 4th of July, the Big Bay Boom fireworks seem to burst right next to the windows; it's a visually awesome way to see fireworks, from up in the sky instead of down below.
 The booths and tables in the lounge can be reserved in the evening for a fun event package with unlimited drinks, food, and great firework views.
 Standing with a drink to watch the fireworks is allowed (as long as you're not blocking the views of the tables), but even the space for that gets limited fast as the bar area isn't huge.